vishalmanjrekar/crediblemind-test/README.md

 - create search box as per design
 - implement search feature using algolia search, hitting search icon should update the news list based on search results
+- create a filter box following the design pattern
+- implement filter by topic title using algolia search, selecting a topic title should filter the results to the ones containing the topic on the `topics.title` field

 d) Create news item page